 Remember Cinderella’s step-mom?
 “Light the fire!
 Fix the breakfast!
 Wash the dishes!
 Do the mopping!
 And the cleaning and the shopping!”* She was not the kind of step-parent a child would ever want.
 She was the original “step-monster”.

 I’m a step-parent, but to grown adult children with children of their own.
-But whether the children are very small or adults on their own, there is no tried-and-true manual for step-parents to “fit” into the new family dynamic.
+But whether the children are very small or are adults on their own, there is no tried-and-true manual for step-parents to “fit” into the new family dynamic.
 After all, each family is unique with their own way of doing things, patterns of communication, and traditions.
-And, maybe the step-parent is not entirely welcome, especially if the “original parent” feels replaced, angry, jealous, and/or threatened and communicates this directly or indirectly to the children.
+And, maybe the step-parent is not entirely welcome, especially if the “original parent” feels replaced, angry, jealous, and/or threatened and communicates this directly or indirectly to the child(ren).